KomodoPlatform/NotaryNodes/season5/candidates/Uer2/README.md

 Standing for election because I want to see a world that is decentralized.
-KMD are my main holdings and will continue to be.
+KMD is my main holding and will continue to be.

 NA Server - RBW2NHXQWNDARBqDGq2Ez156GAUW4ZEFPR